okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

   * It shouldn't be expired.

-  * It's start date shouldn't be in the future.
+  * Its start date shouldn't be in the future.

   * It's expiration date can't be further than 10 years from now.